xlab/go-lambda/README.md

 Commands:
-  list         Lists all defined AWS Lambda functions in the region. regions      Lists regions available for AWS Lambda service. gopy         Generates Python bindings for a Go package using a dockerized tool from gopy project. info         Gets info about specific AWS Lambda function (specified by ID or NAME). source       Gets .zip of an AWS Lambda function source (specified by ID or NAME). delete       Deletes an AWS Lambda function (specified by ID or NAME).
+  list         Lists all defined AWS Lambda functions in the region. regions      Lists regions available for AWS Lambda service. info         Gets info about specific AWS Lambda function (specified by ID or NAME). source       Gets .zip of an AWS Lambda function source (specified by ID or NAME). delete       Deletes an AWS Lambda function (specified by ID or NAME).